• Articles

 Angular bootstrapping, in simple words, allows professionals to initialize or start the Angular application.
 Angular supports both manual and automatic bootstrapping.
 Let’s briefly understand the two.

-• Manual bootstrapping: It gives more control to professionals with regards to how and when they need to initialize the Angular app.
-It is extremely useful in places where professionals wish to perform other tasks and operations before the Angular compiles the page.
+• Manual bootstrapping: It gives more control to professionals about how and when they need to initialize the Angular app.
+It is extremely useful in places where professionals wish to perform other tasks and operations before Angular compiles the page.

 • Automatic bootstrapping: Automatic bootstrapping can be used to add the ng-app directive to the application’s root, often on the tag if professionals need Angular to automatically bootstrap the application.
 Angular loads the associated module once it finds the ng-app directive and, further, compiles the DOM.